howtographql/howtographql/content/frontend/react-urql/5-authentication.md

 You now have two functions that you can use in the upcoming steps to set up authentication:

-- the `getToken` funtion is used to get a token, which will return `null` if the user has not logged in yet.
+- the `getToken` funtion returns the token or `null` if the user is not logged in yet.
-- the `setToken` function is used to update the token in local storage.
+- the `setToken` function updates the token in local storage.
-- the `deleteToken` function is used to remove the token from local storage to log out.
+- the `deleteToken` function removes the token from local storage, when logging out.

 > **Warning**: Storing JWTs in `localStorage` is not a safe approach to implement authentication on the frontend.
 Because this tutorial is focused on GraphQL, we want to keep things simple and therefore are using it here.
 You can read more about this topic [here](https://www.rdegges.com/2018/please-stop-using-local-storage/).